-Far from being dead, Savage would eventually return being a massive threat for Wally when the hero was discovering street thugs having the exact same speed powers as he.
-Realizing that Savage was behind this, it would be the immortals attempt on taking over the city by peddling the addicting speed drug known as Velocity 9 as an advantage to control his own super powered army to help accomplish his goals.
-Injecting the same drug into Wally, the hero still managed to defeat Savage, but at a massive cost as Wally found himself temporarily powerless.
-Savage would once again find his powers at a loss as he rapidly began to age.
-Feeling that he must avenge himself against the Flash, Savage almost managed to fulfill his goals as he shot the hero at point blank range, but with one of his mortal nemesis Immortal Man helping the hero, Savage’s goals on killing Flash found itself foiled while Savage slowly began to die away.
+Far from being dead, Savage eventually returns as a threat to Wally when the hero discovers street thugs with the exact same speed powers as he.
+It turns out to be the immortal's attempt at taking over the city by peddling the addicting speed drug known as Velocity 9 as an advantage to control his own superpowered army to help accomplish his goals.
+Injecting the same drug into himself, Flash still manages to defeat Savage, but at a cost as Wally finds himself temporarily powerless.
+Savage once again finds his powers at a loss as he rapidly begins to age.
+Feeling that he must avenge himself against the Flash, Savage almost manages to fulfill his goal as he shoots the hero at point blank range, but with one of his mortal nemeses Immortal Man helping the hero, Savage’s goal of killing Flash is foiled while Savage slowly begins to waste away.

 Post-Flashpoint / Earth 0